exbotanical/ys/docs/reference/router-attr.md

 void router_register_404_handler(router_attr *attr, route_handler *h);
 ```

+`router_register_404_handler` registers a custom 404 handler that will be used whenever a route path is not found.

+If you do not set a status in this handler, it will be defaulted to 404.

 ## router_register_405_handler

 ```c
 void router_register_405_handler(router_attr *attr, route_handler *h);
 ```

+`router_register_405_handler` registers a custom 405 handler that will be used whenever a route path is not found.

+If you do not set a status in this handler, it will be defaulted to 405.

 ## router_register_500_handler

 ```c
 void router_register_500_handler(router_attr *attr, route_handler *h);
 ```

+`router_register_500_handler` registers a custom 405 handler that will be used whenever a route path is not found.

+If you do not set a status in this handler, it will be defaulted to 500.